 Squamous Intraepithelial Lesion

-Potentially pre-cancerous cells, known as a squamous intraepithelial lesion, are referred to as low-grade or high-grade.
+Potentially pre-cancerous cells, known as squamous intraepithelial lesions, are referred to as low-grade or high-grade.
 The former may not progress to cancer for several years, whereas the latter can be cause for concern, and your doctor will order further tests.

 Atypical Glandular Cells